 Pulling out a map is such a simple thing to do.
 In today’s world, all you need to do is a simple google or internet search.

 No matter where you are buying from, you must do your homework.
 Learn a bit about the country or place you are purchasing from.

-- History & Government – Learn a bit about the history of the place you are going to purchase from.
+- History & Government – Learn a bit about the history of the place you will purchase from.
 History can tell you a lot of things about the culture and the people.
 It can also help you understand a bit about the government of the place you are purchasing from.

-- Legal Systems – When you are purchasing products from overseas, it is important to have a bit of background in the laws of the place you are buying from.
-I have found in many countries there are some international and other law firms that may even have blogs filled with a lot of legal and other data about purchasing from the country.
-For China, one of my favorite blogs to read is Chinese Law Blog.
+- Legal Systems – When you are purchasing products from overseas, it is important to have a bit of background in the laws you are buying from.
+In many countries, I have found international, and other law firms may even have blogs filled with legal and other data about purchasing from the country.
+For China, one of my favorite blogs to read is the Chinese Law Blog.